SacredAntwon/Mark-0-Macropad/README.md

 _Step 3:_ Exit the menu and select the `View` button on the top.
 Click on `Files` and a checkmark should appear next to it.

+_Step 4:_ On the left side you will see the `Files` section, the top part being files on your computer and the bottom part being the files on the device.

+_Step 5:_ If there are files in your device, select all of the files and delete them.

+_Step 6:_ In the top portion of the `Files` section, find the folder named `Python Files` which should be downloaded from this repo.

+_Step 7:_ Select all files in the `Python Files` folder and right click on it.
+Select the option labeled `Upload to /` and all files should be uploaded to the device.

+_Step 8:_ You could check if the files uploaded succesfully by running `maintest.py` or `main.py`, depending on what you have it named.
+To run it press the `Green Play Button` on the top of your screen.

+_Step 9:_ If no files need to be modified, rename `maintest.py` to `main.py`.
+This will allow it to boot `main.py` if the device restarts and will not need `Thonny` to run it again.

+_Tip:_ Use `Thonny` if you need/want to modify any of the files.

 ## Files
 _main.py_: This is the main file that will run on boot.